Individual investors usually underperform the market for a single reason: They let emotion influence their investing.

 Creating Your Personal Core Investing Plan

 Every time I’ve lost money in the stock market, it happened because I invested outside my core investing plan.
-Or, more accurately, before I developed my core investing plan.
+Or, more accurately, before I developed my core investing plan based on my financial goals.

 Everyone should create their own core investing strategy and then automate it.
 Yours may look different from mine, and there’s nothing wrong with that.
 But it should reflect expert advice, whether from a human investment advisor or a robo-advisor (more on these shortly).